 You will only get work authorization in the U.S. if there is a legal basis for it.

 Example above: EAD application as an asylum applicant (category (c)(8))

-Complete list of of the reasons to apply for and receive work authorization above in section “WHO MAY FILE FORM I-765”
+Complete the list of the reasons to apply for and receive work authorization above in the section “WHO MAY FILE FORM I-765”